-As soon as your young female kitten reaches the age of approximately four months or as late as 10 to 12 months, if a cat has not spayed (neutered), she will go through her first estrus cycle, which is the equivalent of the female human menstrual cycle.
+As soon as your young female kitten reaches the age of approximately four months or as late as 10 to 12 months, if a cat has not been spayed (neutered), she will go through her first estrus cycle, which is the equivalent of the female human menstrual cycle.
 This condition is called being “in heat” and means that she is ready to mate and has reached sexual maturity.

 Cats are “polyestrous,” meaning they can go through several cycles of being in heat every year.
 Your unneutered cat can have up to five litters a year, each consisting of as few as one kitten for a first pregnancy, up to an incredible nine kittens each time they give birth.
 Unneutered female cats usually have an average of three pregnancies a year.
-Springtime is also known as “kitten season” as that time of year seems to be a particularly auspicious time for cats to give birth.
+Springtime is also known as “kitten season”, as that time of year seems to be a particularly auspicious time for cats to give birth.

 There are some things you can do to help your cat in heat.
 Give them extra attention, with more than usual petting and brushing.
 She may value some extra playtime.
 Some suggest herbal remedies may help.
 Make sure all doors, windows, and escape routes are closed off.
 Keep her litter box as clean as possible.
 Maintain a calm atmosphere in the home, and play calming music.